Moon-sung-woo/Tacotron2_korean/README.md

 (number of output mel-spectrograms per second, reported as `tacotron2_items_per_sec`) and for WaveGlow (number of output samples per second, reported as `waveglow_items_per_sec`).
 The `inference.py` script will run a few warmup iterations before running the benchmark.

-### Results

-The following sections provide details on how we achieved our performance and accuracy in training and inference.